jkaunert/DDSViewModels/README.md

 - **Lightweight**
-    - Two protocols.
+    - Two Protocols.
 Two Classes.
 Two Reusable Views.
+One Purpose.
 - **Flexible**
     - Use the provided convenience methods, or
     - Easily override default behavior to suit your specific needs.